Vaeshkar/aicf-core/docs/BIRTH_OF_AICF_HISTORIC_CONVERSATION.md

 - Claude Desktop (Anthropic) - Independent validator and enthusiastic supporter
 - ChatGPT-5 (OpenAI) - Skeptical reviewer turned philosophical defender

-**License:** AGPL-3.0-or-later
+**License:** MIT
 **Patent Status:** Pending
 **Created:** October 5, 2025, 19:28 UTC
 **Location:** /Users/leeuwen/Programming/create-ai-chat-context/

 ---

-*This document is part of the AICF project and is protected under the same AGPL-3.0-or-later license.
+*This document is part of the AICF project and is protected under the same MIT license.
 It may be freely shared and distributed with attribution preserved.*